JankariTech/blog/README.md

    This should start a development server on port 3000.

 ## Publish a Blog

-1. Create a md file inside `src/assets` folder
+1. Create a markdown file inside `src/assets` folder
 2. Add meta information at the top
     ```md
     ---